w3f/polkadot-wiki/docs/kusama-ledger.md

 This is a list of what you will need before starting:

 - A Ledger Nano S or a Ledger Nano X.
-- The latest firmware installed.
-(At the time of writing this was 1.6)
+- The latest firmware installed (at the time of writing this was 1.6).
 - Ledger Live is installed.
 - A web browser is installed that you can use to access [Polkadot-JS Apps][].